Welfare outcome assessment

 The AssureWel project

-We are now involved in a 5 year project called AssureWel in collaboration with the Soil Association and University of Bristol.
-One key aim of the AssureWel project is to develop a system of welfare outcome assessment for the major farm animal species, which can be incorporated into farm assurance schemes including the RSPCA Freedom Food and the Soil Association certification schemes.
+We are now involved in a 5-year project called AssureWel in collaboration with the Soil Association and University of Bristol.
+One key aim of the AssureWel project is to develop a system of welfare outcome assessment for the major farm animal species, which can be incorporated into farm assurance schemes including the RSPCA Assured and the Soil Association certification schemes.

 Where we are now